perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

    # wait for a short period of time.
    #done, return to upper directory.
    cd ..

    sleep 1
 done
 ```

 This will create a efield-{efield value} folder for each electric field strength.

+We also have the pert-ref.in file which will become the pert.in file for each electric field strength.
 pert-ref.in

 ```
 &perturbo
  prefix               = 'gaas'